-Leonardo da Vinci and his artworks
+Leonardo da Vinci and his paintings

 Leonardo Da Vinci was born on 15th April, 1452.
 He was born in a small village near Florence.
 Leonardo was Ser Piero Da Vinci's illegitimate son who had no other children.
 He was a renowned notary in Florence.
 Ser Piero raised Leonardo himself, and made Leonardo's mother marry a common villager.
 When Leonardo was just a boy, he was sent to Andrea del Verrocchio for apprenticeship.
 At the time, he was one of the leading artists in Florence.